awwright/http-progress/draft-wright-http-patch-byterange.md

 # Introduction

-HTTP has many features analogous to a filesystem, including reading, writing, metadata, and file listing.
-While HTTP supports reading byte range offsets using the Range header, it cannot be used in the upload headers, because there is no way to ensure the server understands this optional feature.
-However, by using a media type that the server must understand, writes to byte ranges with Content-Range header semantics becomes possible.
+HTTP has many features analogous to a filesystem, including reading, writing, metadata, and file listing {{RFC4918}}.
+While HTTP supports reading byte range offsets using the Range header ({{Section 14 of RFC9110}}), it cannot be used in PUT, because the write would still be executed even when the byte range is unsupported.
+However, by using a method and media type that the server must understand, writes to byte ranges with Content-Range header semantics is possible.

 This technique may also be used for resuming interrupted uploads.
 Since HTTP is a stateless protocol, there is no way to resume an interrupted request.
 For downloads this is not an issue: the Range header allows a client to resume a request at the point it left off.
 However, if an upload is interrupted, no method exists for the client to synchronize its state with the server and only upload the remaining data; the entire request must be retried.